Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 However, it is much harder to use async operations to implement interfaces not designed directly for an async workflow (e.g. NetworkSession).
 Consequently, each session currently uses its own separate thread.
-If this consumes to much resources (memory and context switch costs), it might worth to implement sessions asynchronously.
+If this consumes too much resources (memory and context switch costs), it might worth to implement sessions asynchronously.
 We might either redesign interfaces like session to directly support async operations or try to implement the same interface with async operations using something like